Argent77/A7-HiddenGameplayOptions/README.md

 *Option can be found in Gameplay > Feedback.*

+#### 24. Add in-game option "Show Area of Effect Range" *(not available for PST:EE)*

+Setting this option displays the range of an Area of Effect spell before it is fired.
+This option has no effect in games before patch version 2.5.16.6.

+*Option can be found in Gameplay > Feedback > Visual Feedback.*

 ## Copyright Notice

 The mod "Reveal Hidden Gameplay Options" is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).